huggingface/transformers/docs/source/add_new_model.md

 In this final part, you should convert and upload all checkpoints to the model hub and add a model card for each uploaded model checkpoint.
-You should work alongside the Hugging Face team here to decide on a fitting name for each checkpoint and to get the required access rights to be able to upload the model under the author's organization of brand_new_bert.
+You should work alongside the Hugging Face team here to decide on a fitting name for each checkpoint and to get the required access rights to be able to upload the model under the author's organization of *brand_new_bert*.

 It is worth spending some time to create fitting model cards for each checkpoint.
 The model cards should highlight the specific characteristics of this particular checkpoint, *e.g.* On which dataset was the checkpoint pretrained/fine-tuned on?
 On what down-stream task should the model be used? and also include some code on how to correctly use the model.

 #### (Optional) Add notebook

-It is very helpful to add a notebook that showcases in-detail how brand_new_bert can be used for inference and/or fine-tuned on a down-stream task.
+It is very helpful to add a notebook that showcases in-detail how *brand_new_bert* can be used for inference and/or fine-tuned on a down-stream task.
 This is not mandatory to merge your PR, but very useful for the community.

 ### Share your work!!